ikmb/exome-seq/README.md

 `--cram true`

-### VEP effect prediction

-Effect prediction on the final multi-sample VCF file is disabled by default.
-To run effect prediction, use:
-`--effect_prediction true`

 ### Execution profiles

 This pipeline is pre-configured for several environments, which can be set using the `-profile` flag: